Biden tackles ‘ghost guns’ and US firearms violence | Malay Mail

 The Democrat says he supports tighter background checks for firearms buyers and a ban on military-style rifles, like the AR-15.
 Both ideas face strong resistance in Congress.

 A semi-automatic resembling the iconic US military M16 rifle, the AR-15 has become reviled by many as the weapon of choice in a string of mass murders.
-At the same time, though, the rifle is enormously popular with sports shooters and legal gun enthusiasts, symbolizing the country’s ideological divide.
+At the same time, the rifle is enormously popular with sports shooters and legal gun enthusiasts, symbolising the country’s ideological divide.